-Croatia is one of the most famous and attractive destinations for sailing and yachting holidays on the Mediterranean and in the world.
-We will try to introduce you with its most know attractions and sailing destinations.
+Croatia is one of the most famous and attractive destinations for sailing and yachting holidays in the Mediterranean and the world.
+We will try to introduce you to its most know attractions and sailing destinations.

 Croatia is a land with a thousand-year history.
-Has 56 538 km2 of surface on land and 31 900 km2 on the sea, with more than 4 million citizens.
+Croatia has 56 538 km2 of the surface on land and 31 900 km2 on the sea, with more than 4 million citizens.
 The Capital City is Zagreb.

-Get to know Croatia means to experience its sunny Adriatic coastline, the dense Dinaric Alps beauty and forests of Gorski Kotar, the rich Pannonian plain, Lika, the picturesque hills of Croatian Zagorje.
+To get to know Croatia means to experience its sunny Adriatic coastline, the dense Dinaric Alps beauty, and forests of Gorski Kotar, the fertile Pannonian plain, Lika, the picturesque hills of Croatian Zagorje.

 Many cultural and historical monuments are located throughout the Croatian coast.
-Among the most famous are the Roman Amphitheater in Pula, Euphrasius Basilica in Poreč.
-Along the coast you can discover historical museum towns such as Dubrovnik, Split, Zadar, Sibenik, Trogir, Solin and many other.
+Among the most famous are the Roman Amphitheater in Pula, Euphrasius Basilica in Poreč, Diocletian Palace, Dubrovnik city walls.
+Along the coast, you can discover historical museum towns such as Dubrovnik, Split, Zadar, Sibenik, Trogir, Solin, and many others.

 Croatia is proud to have one of the most preserved natures and the seas on the Mediterranean.
-The biggest treasure of Croatia are its 8 national parks.
-4 National Parks are inland and 4 at the sea and coastline.
-North Velebit, Risnjak, Paklenica and Plitvice Lakes are located inland.
+The biggest treasure of Croatia is its eight national parks.
+Four National Parks are inland and four at the sea and coastline.
+North Velebit, Risnjak, Paklenica, and Plitvice Lakes are located inland.
 National park Krka is in the vicinity of Šibenik and Brijuni, Mljet and Kornati are on the Adriatic sea.

-When we talk about Croatian Adriatic and its sailing regions, we determine North, Middle and South Adriatic.
-More about sailing areas and which one would be ideal for your holidays in Croatia you can find here.
+When we talk about the Croatian Adriatic and its sailing regions, we determine North, Middle, and South Adriatic.
+More about sailing areas and which one would be ideal for your holidays in Croatia, you can find here.